madmachineio/MadExamples/README.md

 ### SimpleIO

-These examples try more interesting projects after getting started.
+These examples introduce more interesting projects after GettingStated.
 This part is based on any type of our board and you may need some other frequently-used components.

 * [BlinkRate](./Examples/SimpleIO/BlinkRate) - adjust the blink rate using a potentiometer.